 Option 1: Create a new folder in the old location, and then Unpin it

-You could open File Explorer and remove the pinned item by right-clicking and choosing Unpin from Quick access or use Remove from Quick access (for frequent places that’s added automatically).
+In File Explorer, try to remove the pinned item by right-clicking and choosing Unpin from Quick access or use Remove from Quick access (for frequent places that’s added automatically).

-But what if the options don’t work?
-Simply create a folder in the same location where the pinned item expects the folder to be.
-The open File Explorer and unpin or remove the item.
+But if that doesn’t work, create a folder with the same name and in the same location where the pinned item expects the folder to be.
+Then, open File Explorer and unpin or remove the item.

 Option 2: Reset the Quick Access Recent Items

-This option applies if a "recent" folder has stuck (not the Pinned folder).
-Right-click the Quick Access star icon, click Options, and click Clear.
+This option applies if a “recent” folder (not a pinned item) has got stuck.
+Right-click the Quick Access star icon, click Options.
+Click the Clear button.